-- Drink plenty of water and drink it in place of high-calorie beverages such as soda.
+- Drink plenty of water, and reduce consumption of high-calorie beverages such as soda.

 To achieve and maintain a healthy weight, you also need to get regular physical exercise.
 For optimum health, your weekly exercise routine should include:

-- aerobic exercises, such as running, walking, bicycling, or swimming
+- aerobic exercises, such as running, walking, bicycling, dancing, or swimming

-- strength-training exercises, such as lifting weights or using resistance bands
+- strength-training exercises, such as lifting weights, using resistance bands, or doing bodyweight exercises

 - stretching exercises